Former ‘Real Housewives’ Star Calls Out Andy Cohen, Says She Felt ‘Ambushed’ on WWHL

 The former reality star said that if a person wants to “promote” their products on the show, they have to “take a couple of hits.”

-Frankel says that she’s held her tongue over the years when it comes to her opinions of the “Real Housewives” franchise — and other reality shows — because she didn’t want to say anything “untoward about Andy.”
-She went on to say that she’s been put in positions where she felt “it wasn’t safe” and that she feels as though there has been “exploitation without compensation” for many reality television personalities.
+Frankel said that she held her tongue over the years when it came to her opinions of the “Real Housewives” franchise — and other reality shows — because she didn’t want to say anything “untoward about Andy.”
+She said that she’d been put in positions where she felt “it wasn’t safe” and that she felt as though there has been “exploitation without compensation” for many reality television personalities.

-At the end of the video, Frankel concludes that “reality talent isn’t compensated properly.”
+At the end of the video, Frankel concluded that “reality talent isn’t compensated properly.”

 People Reacted to Bethenny Frankel’s Video on Social Media

-Many social media users seem to be in support of reality television stars taking a stand and forming a union as evidenced by the comments left on Frankel’s TikTok.
+Evidenced by the comments left on Frankel’s TikTok, many social media users seem to be in support of reality television stars taking a stand and forming a union.

 “You are a force Bethenny and I think it’s beautiful how much you’re fighting and speaking up on this when you have nothing to gain,” one comment read.